t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 In addition, there is also new activities in IETF and W3C to define security protocols better tailored to IoT or for specific deployment situations.
 The ACE WG is designing an authorization mechanism based on OAuth for constrained devices.
 There is work on Object Security based CoAP protection mechanism being defined in OSCOAP. <<similar work in W3C - Oliver?>>

-# Security Levels for the IP-based Internet of Things {#sec5}
+## IoT Security Guidelines {#sec5-3}

+We can include here pointers to IoT security guidelines as created by different bodies.

+## IoT Security Regulations {#sec5-4}

+I would include here relevant recomendations by NIST on FIS security.
+Today NIST alreay have lots of SP and FIPS that we can consider here too.
+They have some stuff for IoT, but not much... we can also point this out.

+# IoT Security Profiles {#sec6}

+There is a wide range of IoT applications including building automation systems, healthcare, smart cities, logistics, etc.
+For each of those applications, properties such as device capability, network infrastructure, or available security services can be completely different.
+Furthermore, each of those applications is featured by a different number of actors deployed in very different environments and with ver different purposes.

+Consequently, when a Business Impact Analysis or Risk Assessment are realized, not only the types of threats will change, but also their likelihood and potential impact.
+This determines that different applications tend to require different or complementary types of security mechanisms mitigating the identified risks.

-Different applications have different security requirements and needs and, depending on various factors, such as device capability, availability of network infrastructure, security services needed, usage, etc., the required security protection may vary from "simple security" to "full-blown security".
-For example, applications may have different needs regarding authentication and confidentiality.
+For example, IoT applications may have different needs regarding authentication and confidentiality.
 While some application might not require any authentication at all, others might require strong end-to-end authentication.
 In terms of secure bootstrapping of keys, some applications might assume the existence and online availability of a central key-distribution-center (KDC) within the 6LoWPAN network to distribute and manage keys; while other applications cannot rely on such a central party or their availability.

-Thus, it is essential to define security profiles to better tailor security solutions for different applications with the same characteristics and requirements.
-This provides a means of grouping applications into profiles and then defines the minimal required security primitives to enable and support the security needs of the profile.
-The security elements in a security profile can be classified according to {{sec3-1}}, namely:

-1   Security architecture,

-2   Security model,

-3   Security bootstrapping,

-4   Network security, and

-5   Application security.
+This section defines security profiles fitting the security needs of applications with the same characteristics and requirements.

-In order to (i) guide the design process by identifying open gaps; (ii) allow for later interoperability; and (iii) prevent possible security misconfigurations, this section defines a number of generic security profiles with different security needs.
+This is done to (i) guide the design process of different application types by identifying open gaps; (ii) allow for later interoperability; and (iii) prevent possible security misconfigurations.
 Each security profile is identified by:

 1. a short description,

-2. an exemplary application that might use/require such a security policy,
+2. an exemplary application that might use/require such a security profile,

-3. the security requirements for each of the above security aspects according to our classification in {{sec3-1}}.
+3. the security requirements for each of the above security aspects according to our classification in {{sec3-2}}.

 These security profiles can serve to guide the standardization process, since these explicitly describe the basic functionalities and protocols required to get different use cases up and running.
 It can allow for later interoperability since different manufacturers can describe the implemented security profile in their products.
 Finally, the security profiles can avoid possible security misconfigurations, since each security profile can be bound to a different application area so that it can be clearly defined which security protocols and approaches can be applied where and under which circumstances.

+We compare the security capabilities in each of the security profiles according to security building blocks introduced {{sec3-2}}, namely:

+1. Security architecture,

+2. Security model,

+3. Security bootstrapping,

+4. Network security, and

+5. Application security.

-Note that each of these security profiles aim at summarizing the required security requirements for different applications and at providing a set of initial security features.
+IMPORTANT: Note that each of these security profiles aim at summarizing the required security requirements for different applications and at providing a set of initial security features.
 In other words, these profiles reflect the need for different security configurations, depending on the threat and trust models of the underlying applications.
 In this sense, this section does not provide an overview of existing protocols as done in previous sections of the Internet Draft, but it rather explicitly describes what should be in place to ensure secure system operation.
 Observe also that this list of security profiles is not exhaustive and that it should be considered just as an example not related to existing legal regulations for any existing application.

+The remainder of this section is organized as follows.
+Section {{sec6-1}} first describes four generic security profiles and discuss how different applications of IP networks, e.g., 6LoWPAN/CoAP networks, involve different security needs.
+The following five subsections summarize the expected security features or capabilities for each the security profile with regards to "Security Architecture", "Security Model", "Security Bootstrapping", "Network Security", and "Application Security".

+## Profiles Security Profiles {#sec6-1}

-These security profiles are summarized in the table below:
+We define four generic security profiles as summarized in the table below: